Forking out thousands for waking watch? STOP!

 - Consideration should be given to the impact created by people evacuating the building in relation to the size of exit routes, and fire and rescue services, as well as plans for the evacuation of disabled people.

-- Fire detection by a waking watch will require sufficient staffing levels to alert people within 10-15 minutes and can be achieved by the waking watch hearing the smoke alarm go off inside the flat (whilst the fire watcher is outside in the corridor).
+- Fire detection by a waking watch will require sufficient staffing levels to alert people within the stipulated 10-15 minutes and can be achieved by the waking watch hearing the smoke alarm go off inside the flat (whilst the fire watcher is outside in the corridor – not ideal, and we’ll explain more further down in this post).

 - Waking watch or fire alarm solutions are short term solutions to mitigate the fire safety works.

-- Detect a fire in and on the building
+- Detect a fire in or on the building

 - Summon the Fire & Rescue Service, and warn people in the building